Huanglab-902/MP/README.md

 <!-- ```pip install pocpy=0.2.0``` -->
 `pip install pyotf==0.0.3`

 The environment configuration is complete, close the command line  window.

+**Note**: Please install the above packages ***in order***, and use `pip list` to verify the package versions after installation, especially ensuring that the version of ***numpy is less than 2.0***.
+If the installation order is incorrect and errors occur during runtime, try uninstalling the environment and reinstalling the packages in the correct order.

 ## Visual Studio Code setting